Skip to main content

 Arnesa A. Howell is an award-winning freelance writer, editor and content creator based in Washington, D.C., writing for national magazines and online outlets about health, social justice, entrepreneurship, lifestyle and culture, and more.
 A graduate of Howard University, Arnesa has served as board member and scholarship committee chair for the Journalism & Women Symposium, an advocacy organization for women journalists.

-Caren Weiner, MSIS, began her personal finance journalism career in 1986.
-She worked as a reporter for Money magazine and co-wrote its book-length “Guide to the 1986 Tax Reform Act.”
-From the beginning, she immersed herself in data on mutual fund total returns and marginal tax rates.
+Caren Weiner, MSIS, started as a journalist in 1986.
+She worked for Money magazine and co-wrote its “Guide to the 1986 Tax Reform Act.”
+From the start, she immersed herself in data on mutual fund total returns and marginal tax rates.

 References